 The Most Common Mistakes

-- Truly believing you can have a friendly divorce.
-This often results in not committing each of the issues in your agreement to writing.
-Without firm language in your separation agreement, what’s bound to happen is blurred boundaries will surface, you will eventually feel taken advantage of and your lack of a definitive agreement will lead to problems and confusion.
+- Not committing everything to writing.
+Without firm language in your separation agreement, what’s bound to happen is blurred boundaries will surface, you will eventually feel taken advantage of, and your lack of a definitive agreement will lead to problems and confusion.

 - Fighting for custody without understanding what that really means.
-Some spouses think that winning custody of their children is like winning a trophy during a divorce, but nothing can be further from the truth.
-Judges tend to think in terms of parenting plans, in which each parent can have some level of involvement in his or her children’s lives.
+Some spouses think that 'winning' custody of their children is like winning a trophy during a divorce, but family law isn't about winning or losing; it's about creating the best outcomes possible.
+Judges think in terms of parenting plans, where each parent is involved in their children’s lives.